Traditional party food is often high in fat and adding alcohol to the mix can spell disaster for a slimmer.

 - Something to drink.
 I always have a water station so people can help themselves as often as they like.
 Why not make my Annie’s Fruit Punch (book 5); it’s so refreshing on hot days and popular with both young and old.

 - Add some Christmas flair.
 A Christmas party wouldn’t be complete without some traditional fare.
 Try my Marshmallow and Fruit Bubble Bar (book 4) for a healthy version of white Christmas.
-My Christmas section in book 2 includes lots of favourites such as Fruit Mince Pies, Christmas cakes, pudding and strudel.
+My Christmas section in book 2 includes lots of favourites such as Fruit Mince Pies, muffins, Christmas cakes, pudding and strudel.

 To make sure the party goes off without a hitch always write out a plan.
 Work out what can be made ahead and what needs to be made on the day.
 Do a timeline for the day so you make sure you get it all done and have time to freshen up before your guests arrive.

 I’ll leave you with a quote from the fabulous Maya Angelou – “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel.”
-Once you’ve done all you can to plan your healthy Christmas party, make sure you make your guests feel welcome and enjoy the time with them.
+Once you’ve done all you can to plan your healthy Christmas party, make sure you make your guests feel welcome and enjoy the time spent with them.

 Looking for more inspiration?
 Check out my Christmas Survival eBook